Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Introduction

 \section{Introduction}

 Two-dimensional~(2D) hexagonal boron nitride~(hBN), a wide-bandgap semiconductor with a honeycomb structure of alternating B and N atoms, is an excellent candidate for many applications, such as an electrocatalyst for oxygen evolution reaction~\cite{khan_2d_2017}, as host of quantum emitters~\cite{tran_quantum_2016}, as membrane for DNA sequencing~\cite{zhou_dna_2013}, and as an active component in energy conversion and storage technologies~\cite{han_functionalised_2020}.
-Many of the potential applications depend on defect engineering, including creating pores in the material, and a significant effort has been made to understand both defect formation and pore growth in hBN~\cite{weng_functionalized_2016,byrne_fabrication_2025}.
+Many of the potential applications depend on defect engineering, including creating pores in the material, and a significant effort has been made to understand both defect formation and pore growth in hBN~\cite{weng_functionalized_2016,byrne_fabrication_2026}.
 Transmission electron microscopy (TEM) is an important tool for creating and examining defects in 2D materials~\cite{su_nanopores_2021,thiruraman_angstrom-size_2018}, where an extended exposure to the electron beam can lead to pore formation~\cite{fischbein_electron_2008}.
-Unlike in an excellent conductor such as graphene~\cite{susi_isotope_2016, meyer_accurate_2012}, in insulators such as hBN, electron irradiation damage is a combination of elastic and inelastic interactions~\cite{susi_quantifying_2019, bui_creation_2023}.
-Additionally, even a partial pressure of oxygen as low as $10^{-8}$~mbar in the microscope column can play a role, especially in pore growth~\cite{leuthner2019scanning,leuthner2021chemistry,aahlgren2022atomic}.
-However, the situation for hBN is not clear, since boron nitride nanotubes have been reported to be resistant to oxygen in the presence of an electron beam~\cite{chao2024resistance}.
+Unlike in an excellent conductor such as graphene~\cite{susi_isotope_2016, meyer_accurate_2012}, in relative insulators such as hBN, electron irradiation damage is a combination of elastic and inelastic interactions~\cite{susi_quantifying_2019, bui_creation_2023}.
+Additionally, it has been shown that even a partial pressure of oxygen as low as $10^{-8}$~mbar in the microscope column contributes to the defect formation and pore growth in 2D materials~\cite{leuthner2019scanning,leuthner2021chemistry,aahlgren2022atomic}.
+However, the situation for hBN remains unclear.